 - Transfer credits cannot be granted in recognition of non-coursework experience or research work completed either at the University or at other institutions.

 - Credits for transfer must be at grade ‘B’ or above.

-Students who had previously withdrawn from their program of study at the University but who, after a period of time, are re-admitted to a program at the University, may be allowed to transfer their previous course grades and credits to the new program of study.
-Such a transfer of course grades and credits is restricted to courses which had been completed within five years prior to the resumption of study at the University.
+Students who have previously withdrawn from their program of study at the University but who, after a period of time, are re-admitted to a program at the University, may be allowed to transfer their previous course grades and credits to the new program of study.
+Such a transfer of course grades and credits is restricted to courses which have been completed within five years prior to the resumption of study at the University.
 In addition, these credits must not have been used to earn any academic qualifications either at the University or elsewhere.